President's Leadership Council

 - Athletic Director Darren Dunn

-- Vice President for University Advancement Allie Steg Haskett
+- Vice President, University Advancement Allie Steg Haskett

-- Vice President and General Counsel Dan Satriana
+- Vice President & General Counsel Dan Satriana

 Steering Committee Charge